Why does my baby cry for no reason

 5. More things to try

-In the event that your pediatrician and you are unable to identify the cause of colic, here are a variety of techniques you can use to calm your colicky infant.
+If your pediatrician and you cannot identify the cause of colic, here are a variety of techniques you can use to calm your colicky infant.

 - Give them a pacifier